 Our History

 The Merriweather Arts and Culture Center (MACC), originally known as the Downtown Columbia Arts and Culture Commission, was established in 2013.
-We strive to enhance the arts, culture, and community in Downtown Columbia.
+We strive to enhance arts, culture, and community in Downtown Columbia.

 Merriweather Post Pavilion Lawn